scumsec/Recon-ng-modules/README.md

 ## Censys API modules
 Website: https://censys.io/
 ##### recon/companies-hosts/censys_org
-Module searchs for hosts and ports using `autonomous_system.organization` search filter.
+Module searches for hosts and ports using `autonomous_system.organization` search filter.
 Updates the `hosts` and the `ports` tables with the results.
 ##### recon/domains-hosts/censys_mx
 Module retrieves MX record for each domain using `mx` search filter and updates the `hosts` table with the results.!!!!!
 ##### recon/hosts-ports/censys_a